 France was the cultural centre of Europe at this time and the most culturally advanced part of France was precisely the South-West, the Languedoc, now Occitania where Esclarmonde was born in 1155.

 It has been described as a region of aesthetic beauty equal to that of ancient Greece and as mystical as the golden dynasties of ancient Egypt.
-Which would make sense as the remains of Egyptian, Greek and Roman colonies have been unearthed here.
+This would make sense as the remains of Egyptian, Greek and Roman colonies have been unearthed here.
 There is also archaeological evidence that a cult of the Egyptian goddess Isis, was established here.

 In essence, Esclarmonde was born into a land, that continues to call for a Feminine Force to lead the way.
 Surrounding the young Esclarmonde would have been troubadours, parfaits, mystics, alchemists and artists - a melange of bristling possibility.
 And to all of them, she would have been their Notre Dame, their Divine Wisdom, Holy Sophia, their temporal power and transcendental authority - just because she was a woman who was desiring to serve.